CodePipeWrangler/code_jitsu_gh/genomics/Bioinformatics_Tools.md

 #### Add a folder or file to your PATH variable

 	vim ~/.bashrc

+#### Get information on running processes

+	top

+#### Get the location where an executable file is stored.
+This can be used to check if a program or it's dependencies are installed

+	which [COMMAND]

 #### <ins>The following commands are useful for working with compressed files</ins>